PySimpleGUI/DocsCleanup/Home tab/2_readme.md

     read_my_hardware() # process my device here
 ```

-This event loop will run every 100 ms.  You're making a `read` call, so anything that the use does will return back to you immediately, and you're waiting up to 100ms for the user to do something.
+This event loop will run every 100ms.
+You're making a `read` call, so anything that the user does will return back to you immediately, and you're waiting up to 100ms for the user to do something.
 If the user doesn't do anything, then the read will timeout and execution will return to the program.

 ## sg.TIMEOUT_KEY